paride92/GeneralisedPoliticalScaling/README.md

 # Generalised Political Scaling

 This repository contains replication data and code for the research paper *A Generalised Approach to Scaling Political Actors with Embedding Representations*, written as my master's thesis @ [SODAS, UCPH](https://sodas.ku.dk/).
+Scripts for preprocessing, modelling, and validation are provided here.
+Link to the paper will be provided upon publication.

-For further documentation of data collection, please refer to the [data collection repo](https://github.com/mathiasbruun/DCPA).
+For documentation of the collection of parliamentary transcripts, please refer to my [data collection repo](https://github.com/mathiasbruun/DCPA) which additionally documents the retrieval of political tweets and Meta ads.
+Embedding files are quite large and thus hosted on LFS.

-Embeddings are too large to upload here.
-They will be hosted elsewhere.
+For installation of the `politician2vec` package, see its dedicated [repo](https://github.com/mathiasbruun/politician2vec).
+Note that all functionality provided is still in an **early experimental stage**!